-If you are not in the know, it is a foodie fact that applesauce has become a game-changing ingredient when it comes to making healthier, vegan, gluten-free, low fat, versions of food we enjoy.
+If you are not in the know, it is a foodie fact that applesauce has become a game-changing ingredient when it comes to making healthier, vegan, gluten-free, low fat versions of food we enjoy.
 To be frank, however, the sweet, juicy flavor that applesauce adds is so enjoyable that it doesn’t even need to be healthy.
 Sometimes, you just use applesauce because it tastes great and that is reason enough.
-Applesauce is a catch-all ingredient that can act as a sweetener, oil, butter, egg or secret ingredient to supercharge a dish.
+Applesauce is a catch-all ingredient that can act as a sweetener, oil-, butter-, or egg-replacer, or general secret ingredient to supercharge a dish.
 Sound good?
 We did some searching and found nine creative ways to have fun with applesauce this year.
 Please enjoy.

 Now, for a little savory.

 Glaze anything and you are starting off with an excellent foundation for deliciousness.
 A stir-fry is also a great veggie option for any holiday table.
 However, many stir-fry recipes call for sugar.
 Um, no thank you!
 Averie Cooks has a great recipe that allows you to omit sugar altogether.
 So, yes, please.
 Just add more applesauce if you need more of a sweet fix.
 This 15-minute, tangy, refreshing stir-fry is a great vegetarian dish that is sweet enough for kids and tasty enough for the sophisticated (aka, adults).
 Get the Apple-Glazed Vegetable Edamame Stir-Fry recipe.

 Now that we’ve been good, let’s be bad.

 All holidays are incomplete without macaroni and cheese, right?
-Well, at least, it will be after you have tried this recipe.
-Just imagine this thick, creamy, salty, spiced, and just a bit sweet version.
-Using both gruyere and cheddar will make most taste buds weak in the knees, not to mention highlighting the sweetness of the meat sausage cooked in applesauce.
+Well, at least it will be after you have tried this recipe.
+Just imagine this thick, creamy, salty, spiced, and slightly sweet version.
+Using both gruyere and cheddar will make most taste buds weak in the knees, not to mention highlight the sweetness of the meat sausage cooked in applesauce.
 Get the Applesauce Macaroni and Cheese with Apple Sausage recipe.

 Now, let’s get to the sweets.
-As a butter, sugar, and egg substitute, we would be crazy not to give your dessert ideas!
+As a butter, sugar, and egg substitute, we would be crazy not to give you applesauce dessert ideas!

 If fall had a flavor, a spice cake would be it.
-Nutmeg, cinnamon, ginger, allspice, clove, pecans, brown sugar, and applesauce give the cake a moist spiced caramel flavor that is balanced by the icing of the gods—cream cheese..
-This savory option is perfect for people who like cakes that aren’t just sugar and icing.
+Nutmeg, cinnamon, ginger, allspice, clove, pecans, brown sugar, and applesauce give the cake a moist spiced caramel flavor that is balanced by the icing of the gods—cream cheese.
+This slightly more savory option is perfect for people who like cakes that aren’t just sugar and icing.
 Get the Autumn Spice Cake with Cream Cheese Frosting recipe.

 Now, I will die for nothing, but I would do a scandalous thing or two for a couple slices of this cake.
 The key to carrot cake is keeping it moist, so adding applesauce to the batter achieves just that.
 Couple it with carrot, pecan, coconut and, of course, cream cheese icing.
 Be wise (or naughty) and make one for yourself and one for sharing.
 Get the To Die For Carrot Cake recipe.